Pylons/pyramid/docs/conventions.rst

      c:\bigfntut\tutorial> ..\Scripts\nosetests --cover-package=tutorial \
            --cover-erase --with-coverage

+A sidebar, which presents a concept tangentially related to content discussed on a page, is rendered like so:

+.. sidebar:: This is a sidebar

+   Sidebar information.

 In printed versions of this book, Python modules classes, methods, functions, and attributes that are part of the :mod:`repoze.bfg` module are referenced in paragraph text.
 These are contracted to omit